South Fork American River, Near Lotus, California

 David Moore was born June 4, 1949 in Memphis, Tennessee and died August 13, 2001 in Calistoga, California.
 He graduated from Calistoga High School in 1967.
 After graduation, he entered the Navy and served for a term of four years, then attended Humboldt State University where he graduated in 1975.
 For the next ten years, Moore was employed by the Bureau of Land Management as a Conservation Ranger.
 He was stricken with multiple sclerosis at age 35 and forced to retire in 1987.

 David Moore was an avid outdoorsman who loved to hunt, fish, whitewater raft, and golf.
-His disability brought to his co-workers such an awareness of the struggle faced by disabled persons that they developed a nature area along the South Fork of the American River near Coloma, California.
+His disability brought to his co-workers such an awareness of the challenge faced by disabled persons that they developed a Nature Area along the South Fork of the American River near Coloma, California.

-On June 4, 1994, National Trails Day and Moore's 46 birthday, the staff of the Mother Lode Field Office held a grand opening of the Nature Area, and dedicated it as the Dave Moore Nature Area.
+On June 4, 1994, National Trails Day and Moore's 46 birthday, the staff of the BLM Folsom Resource Area (aka Mother Lode Field Office) held a grand opening of the Nature Area, and dedicated it as the Dave Moore Nature Area.

 Also VISIT: South Fork American River webpage